kete/image_selector_tinymce_plugin/README.md

 Copy the contents of this directory to directory called imageselector under your TinyMCE install's plugins director.
 Configure TinyMCE to use it via the init declaration.

+You'll also need to set up JSON files for your image providers and the size you want.
+These are assumed to be under /javascripts/image_selector_config/ on your site.
+See https://github.com/kete/media_selector/blob/master/data/providers.json and https://github.com/kete/media_selector/blob/master/data/sizes.json for how (you'll need to adjust URLs, etc. to suit).

 ## Dependencies

 TinyMCE provides the plugin API that we are integrating with.